Rapter1990/Design-Pattern-Examples-in-Java/5_Creational_Abstract_Factory/README.md

 </table>

 <hr>
 Abstract Factory creates supereme factory constructing its subs factories.
 This factory is also called as factory of factories.
-Because it is considered to one of thethe best ways to create an object , is is focused on under creational design.
+Because it is considered to one of thethe best ways to create an object , it is focused on under creational design.
 For example :

 ```
 public interface Base {